 We have therefore applied a bottom-up approach to calculate the avoided capital maintenance costs for mains based on SES costs by considering the equivalent annuity that would compensate the NAV for these costs.
-The calculation assumes that, if SES were to operate the site, it would incur a capital cost for replacing on-site mains at the end of their asset life.
-This cost would accrue to SES' RCV and would be repaid through depreciation and a return on investment.
-For the calculation of the return element, we applied an adjusted WACC in line with Ofwat's 2018 guidance on bulk supply charges.
-The adjusted WACC is based on the PR19 allowed WACC adjusted to account for the different operational risks faced by a NAV site as follows:
+The calculation assumes that, if SES was to operate the site, it would incur a capital cost for replacing on-site mains at the end of their asset life.
+This cost would accrue to SES' RCV and would be repaid through depreciation